-- additional contamination is discovered;

-- the remediation works fail; or,

-- contamination occurs as a result of the remediation works (e.g. spillage of fuel oil or pathway linkage created by borehole.
+- 5.35.
+Contingency Plans are required in the following circumstances; - additional contamination is discovered; - the remediation works fail; or, - contamination occurs as a result of the remediation works (e.g. spillage of fuel oil or pathway linkage created by borehole.